 Of course, this can be a major inconvenient if you were simply trying to upgrade an existing Windows installation, but if you’ve come this far without a result you don’t really have any other choice.

 But just in case things go wrong, we advise you to create a Windows System Image backup before you proceed with the deletion of all available partitions.
-You can follow this article (here) for steps on how to create a System Image backup.

 Once the backup is in place, restart your computer and force your computer to boot from the installation media.
 When you reach the screen where you get to select where to install the OS, delete every available partition and create new ones from the Unallocated space.

 Next, proceed with the Windows installation normally and you should no longer be encountering the “Windows could not prepare the computer to boot into the next phase of installation” error.